MadLadSquad/MadLadSquadSite/desktop.md

 ## Introduction to the desktop environment and its applications
-The UntitledDesktopEnvironment(shortened to UntitledDesktop or UDE) is an experimental homebrew desktop environment base for Linux and other operating systems that use components made by the [freedesktop foundation](https://freedesktop.org).
+The UntitledDesktopEnvironment (shortened to UntitledDesktop or UDE) is an experimental homebrew desktop environment base for Linux and other operating systems that use components made by the [freedesktop foundation](https://freedesktop.org).

-The main goal of UDE is to explore the development of Linux desktop technologies that are independent of large desktop development toolkits, such as QT or GTK.
+The main goal of UDE is to explore the development of Linux desktop technologies that are independent of large desktop development toolkits, such as Qt or GTK.

-The Linux desktop has been relying on QT and GTK for general desktop tasks to a point, where there is a general lack of small libraries that do individual tasks related to integrating with the underlying OS or desktop environment.
+The Linux desktop has been relying on Qt and GTK for general desktop tasks to a point where there is a general lack of small libraries that do individual tasks related to integrating with the underlying OS or desktop environment.
 Using these toolkits is great for applications that need their stability, or for applications that use most of the features that these toolkits provide.
-However, why should authors of small applications that require only 1 or 2 desktop features to work need to pull such toolkits, just because nobody bothered to create a small and pluggable alternative to them?
+However, why should authors of small applications that require only 1 or 2 desktop features to work need to pull in such toolkits, just because nobody bothered to create a small and pluggable alternative to them?

 Additionally, with the consolidation of the Linux desktop, there will also be a gradual decrease in the general developer knowledge of how